Bubblr-Inc/ai-vault-aws-installation/README.md

     --policy-document file://license-iam-policy.json
 ```

-make a note of the ARN
+this should output something like this (below), make a note of the Arn value
 ```
 {
     "Policy": {